All Episodes

 And in some cases, it just makes him more honest than Hillary Clinton is willing to be about how he feels about immigration issues.

-Because she's of course lying.
+Because she's, of course, lying.

-Go back and watch the debate if you well, you won't do this, but I'll just tell you about it, and you can check me on this if you want.
+Well, you won't do this, but I'll just tell you about it, and you can check me on this if you want.

-If you watch the debates between Bernie Sanders and Hillary Clinton, that whenever immigration would come up, there was never any sense whatsoever that enforcement was going to happen, that anybody was going to be sent home, and really that they wanted to stop anyone from coming here.
+If you watch the debates between Bernie Sanders and Hillary Clinton, whenever immigration would come up, there was never any sense whatsoever that enforcement was going to happen, that anybody was going to be sent home, and really that they wanted to stop anyone from coming here.

 They just kind of want to register them.